BiltuDas1/crawler-engine/README.md

 - Extract href attribute value from the Anchor Tag
 - Return the href attribute value

+### Store HTML Code into Persistent Memory
+- Send a GET request
+- Read the response body
+- Write the HTML content to a file

 ### Store the URL's back into Queue

 ### Store HTML Code into Persistent Memory